wernerdegroot/applicatives/Ideas.md

+* Docs for contravariant: https://www.youtube.com/watch?v=IJ_bVVsQhvc (counter-intuitive = contra-intuitive)
 * Contravariant (selective) functors
+* Test deconstructor (and other things too) when using a constructor or deconstructor of a generic type like Tuple3.
 * Implement a `@Covariant.Instance` for instance-methods (maybe only useful for monads?)
 * Remove Google testing library because it's all pretty easy to do manually (check TypeConstructor tests)
 * Static -> class, abstract instance method -> abstract class